moocow-the-bovine/DiaColloDB/README.txt

         <https://svn.code.sf.net/p/ddc-concordance/code/ddc-perl-xs/trunk>

     File::Map
-        Available from CPAN.

-    File::Path
-        Available from CPAN.

     File::Temp
-        Available from CPAN.

     JSON
-        Available from CPAN.

     IPC::Run
-        Available from CPAN.

     Log::Log4perl
-        Available from CPAN.
+    LWP::UserAgent
+        For querying external servers via DiaColloDB::Client::http.

     PDL (optional)

-        Perl Data Language for fast fixed-size numeric data structures, used by the TDF (term-document frequency matrix) relation type, available from CPAN.
+        Perl Data Language for fast fixed-size numeric data structures, used by the TDF (term-document frequency matrix) relation type.
 It should still be possible to build, install, and run the DiaColloDB distribution on a system without PDL installed, but use of the the TDF (term x document) matrix relation type will be disabled.

     PDL::CCS
         (optional)

-        PDL module for sparse index-encoded matrices, used by the TDF (term-document frequency matrix) relation type, available from CPAN.
+        PDL module for sparse index-encoded matrices, used by the TDF (term-document frequency matrix) relation type.
 See the caveats under PDL.

     Tie::File::Indexed
-        For handling large (temporary) arrays during index creation, available from CPAN.
+        For handling large (temporary) arrays during index creation.

+    XML::LibXML
+        (optional)

+        Required for index compilation from TCF or TEI corpus sources.

+  Additional Requirements
-    (a corpus to index or an existing index to query) See "SUBCLASSES" in DiaColloDB::Document for a list of currently supported document formats.
-Additional formats can be supported by implementing a subclass of DiaColloDB::Document for parsing input documents.
+    In order to make use of this module, you will also need either a corpus to index or an existing index to query.
+See "SUBCLASSES" in DiaColloDB::Document for a list of supported corpus input formats.

 DESCRIPTION
     The DiaColloDB package provides a set of object-oriented Perl modules